Nicholas II

+In pre-revolutionary script: Николай Александровичъ Романовъ) – 17 July 1918) was Emperor of Russia from 1 November 1894 until his abdication in 1917.
+He was the last Russian monarch before the Russian Revolution and oversaw the Russian Empire's participation in World War I. In 1918, the Romanovs were murdered, putting an end to the Romanov dynasty.

 Born in Tsarskoye Selo, Nicholas was the eldest son of Emperor Alexander III and Empress Maria Feodorovna.
 He was educated privately and trained for military service, but was widely considered ill-prepared for the demands of ruling a vast empire.
-As a constitutional monarch, he resisted political reform and retained autocratic control, despite the establishment of the Duma.
-His reign saw significant industrial growth and diplomatic engagement, including the Hague Conventions and the Anglo-Russian Convention of 1907, but was also marked by domestic unrest, military defeats, and widespread criticism.
+Despite ostensibly presiding over a constitutional monarchy, Nicholas resisted political reform and retained autocratic control over the nation's governance even after the establishment of the Duma.
+While his reign witnessed significant industrial growth and diplomatic engagement, it was also marked by domestic unrest, military defeats, and widespread criticism of his leadership.

-Nicholas faced mounting pressure following Russia's defeat in the Russo-Japanese War and the turmoil of the 1905 Revolution.
-His popularity declined further during World War I, as military losses and economic hardship eroded public confidence.
+Nicholas faced mounting disapproval following Russia's defeat in the Russo-Japanese War as well as the turmoil of the 1905 Revolution.
+During World War I, his popularity declined even further as military losses and economic hardship eroded public confidence in his rule.
 In March 1917, the February Revolution forced his abdication, ending the Romanov dynasty's 304-year rule.
 He and his family were imprisoned by the Provisional Government and later transferred to Bolshevik custody.
 On 17 July 1918, they were executed in Yekaterinburg.

-Vilified by Soviet historians as a symbol of repression and incompetence, Nicholas has been reassessed more sympathetically in post-Soviet Russia.
+In the years following his death, Nicholas was reviled by Soviet historians and state propaganda as a "callous tyrant" who "persecuted his own people while sending countless soldiers to their deaths in pointless conflicts".
+Despite being viewed more positively in recent years, the majority view among historians is that Nicholas was a well-intentioned yet poor ruler who proved incapable of handling the challenges facing his nation.
 He and his family were canonised as passion bearers by the Russian Orthodox Church in 2000, following the discovery and reburial of their remains in 1998.